-There is no available Radon-222 data for the water system, however other nearby water systems utilizing the same aquifer have had reported low levels of radon and were considered not susceptible to this contaminant.
-The water supply is not susceptible to other radionuclides.
+The water supply is not susceptible to radionuclides.
 The source of radionuclides in ground water is the natural occurrence of uranium in rocks.
-Based on the low levels of gross alpha and gross beta detected in the water supply, the aquifer is not a source of these contaminants in this area.
+Based on the low levels detected in the water supply, the aquifer is not a source of these contaminants in this area.